Sitecore/Sitecore.Demo.Edge/README.md

 # PLAY!
 Summit Demo

-This repository is used for the primary Sitecore DXP demo that uses:
+This repository is used for the primary Sitecore DXP demo that uses: test

 - Sitecore Experience Management (XM)
 - Sitecore Experience Edge